-Corn.
-What was th' offence you gave him?
-Osw.
-I never gave him any.
+What was the offence you gave him?

-It pleas'd the King his master very late

-To strike at me, upon his misconstruction;

-When he, conjunct, and flattering his displeasure, Tripp'd me behind; being down, insulted, rail'd And put upon him such a deal of man

-That worthied him, got praises of the King For him attempting who was self-subdu'd; And, in the fleshment of this dread exploit, Drew on me here again.
+I never gave him any: It pleased the king his master very late To strike at me, upon his misconstruction; When he, conjunct and flattering his displeasure, Tripp'd me behind; being down, insulted, rail'd, And put upon him such a deal of man, That worthied him, got praises of the king For him attempting who was self-subdued; And, in the fleshment of this dread exploit, Drew on me here again.

-Kent.
-None of these rogues and cowards

-But Ajax is their fool.
+None of these rogues and cowards But Ajax is their fool.

-Corn.
 Fetch forth the stocks!

-You stubborn ancient knave, you reverent braggart, We'll teach you-
+You stubborn ancient knave, you reverend braggart, We'll teach you--

-Kent.
-Sir, I am too old to learn.

-Call not your stocks for me.
-I serve the King; On whose employment I was sent to you.

-You shall do small respect, show too bold malice Against the grace and person of my master, Stocking his messenger.
+Sir, I am too old to learn: Call not your stocks for me: I serve the king; On whose employment I was sent to you: You shall do small respect, show too bold malice Against the grace and person of my master, Stocking his messenger.

-Corn.
 Fetch forth the stocks!
 As I have life and honour, There shall he sit till noon.

-Reg.
-Till noon?
-Till night, my lord, and all night too!
+Till noon! till night, my lord; and all night too.

-Kent.
 Why, madam, if I were your father's dog, You should not use me so.

-Reg.
 Sir, being his knave, I will.

-Corn.
-This is a fellow of the selfsame colour

-Our sister speaks of.
+This is a fellow of the self-same colour Our sister speaks of.
 Come, bring away the stocks!

-Stocks brought out.
+Stocks brought out

-Glou.
-Let me beseech your Grace not to do so.
-His fault is much, and the good King his master Will check him for't.
-Your purpos'd low correction Is such as basest and contemn'dest wretches

-For pilf'rings and most common trespasses Are punish'd with.
-The King must take it ill That he, so slightly valued in his messenger, Should have him thus restrain'd.
+Let me beseech your grace not to do so: His fault is much, and the good king his master Will cheque him for 't: your purposed low correction Is such as basest and contemned'st wretches For pilferings and most common trespasses Are punish'd with: the king must take it ill, That he's so slightly valued in his messenger, Should have him thus restrain'd.

-Corn.
 I'll answer that.

-Reg.
-My sister may receive it much more worse, To have her gentleman abus'd, assaulted,

-For following her affairs.
-Put in his legs.-
+My sister may receive it much more worse, To have her gentleman abused, assaulted, For following her affairs.
+Put in his legs.

-[Kent is put in the stocks.]
+KENT is put in the stocks

 Come, my good lord, away.

-Exeunt [all but Gloucester and Kent].
+Exeunt all but GLOUCESTER and KENT

-Glou.
-I am sorry for thee, friend.
-'Tis the Duke's pleasure, Whose disposition, all the world well knows,

-Will not be rubb'd nor stopp'd.
-I'll entreat for thee.
+I am sorry for thee, friend; 'tis the duke's pleasure, Whose disposition, all the world well knows, Will not be rubb'd nor stopp'd: I'll entreat for thee.

-Kent.
-Pray do not, sir.
-I have watch'd and travell'd hard.
-Some time I shall sleep out, the rest I'll whistle.

-A good man's fortune may grow out at heels.

-Give you good morrow!
+Pray, do not, sir: I have watched and travell'd hard; Some time I shall sleep out, the rest I'll whistle.
+A good man's fortune may grow out at heels: Give you good morrow!

-Glou.
-The Duke 's to blame in this; 'twill be ill taken.
+The duke's to blame in this; 'twill be ill taken.